lewisbails/real-estate/README.md

 ### Bedrooms

 For rental properties in Adelaide, each additional bedroom will add, on average, $71.39 a week.
-This controls for dwelling type, location, bathrooms and parking spaces.
+This estimation is independent of dwelling type, location, bathrooms and parking spaces.

 ### Council